 Students take core modules on climate change policy and governance, EU and national climate change law, climate change and the media, the physical science basis of climate change, and climate change and societal transition, as well as choosing from a range of optional modules.
 Students also undertake research methods training and write a dissertation.

 The programme is open to both full-time and part-time applicants.
 Full time students take the programme over one year, while part time students take the programme over two years.
-Classes are scheduled one day a week from 14:00 onwards to facilitate part time students.
+Classes for part time students are scheduled one day a week from 14:00 onwards

 - DCU’s record in communications scholarship and in legal and political science research means this course is delivered by teachers and scholars with a deep expertise in key areas.